alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

-[^1]: We will be using the words "scene\" and "play\" interchangeably.
+[^1]: We will be using the words "scene" and "play" interchangeably.

 [^2]: We here assume for structural purposes that time indications are
     discreetly signaled, and thus not perceived by the audience.
 We also assume that improvisers are not identically familiar with the styles of all other players, and that some habits might not be known to all.
-This is typically where the \"match\" nature of the show comes into play, as teams train amongst themselves, not with other teams.
+This is typically where the "match" nature of the show comes into play, as teams train amongst themselves, not with other teams.
     In reality, the world of improvisation is small enough that anyone will get to know all other players, but probably not to the same